Telephone and video interview advice

 Houston we have a problem

 Of course you should think about what you’re going to say and ask in the interview, but what about the process of “attending” the actual interview itself?
 Does your microphone register your voice clear enough?
 Is your camera quality sufficient?
 Is your internet connection capable of transmitting your video call without interruptions?
 Test these things before the actual day and order in better equipment if required.
-Some companies may even send out their own equipment to you for use in the interview.

 Practice makes perfect